 - Facial creases like smile lines, laugh lines, and crow’s-feet

 - Sunken areas of the lips and cheeks

 - Lines between your nose and mouth

 Overall, fat injections can give your face a rounder, fuller appearance.
-Some patients opt for fat injections as a more permanent alternative to fillers.
+Some patients opt for fat injections as a longer-lasting alternative to fillers.

 What are the pros and cons of fat injections?

 Unlike fillers, fat injections use autologous fat, meaning fat from your own body.
 This greatly reduces the risk of an allergic reaction and makes the procedure long-lasting and safe.
 The downsides of fat injections are a greater cost and longer preparation time.
 While dermal fillers are prepackaged, fat tissue must go through a preparation process.

 - Harvesting: First, the fat is removed from elsewhere on your body.
 You and your surgeon will select the optimal site for fat removal, usually the outer thighs.
 In a short operation, your surgeon makes an incision on the target site and extracts the fat using a cannula connected to a syringe.

 - Purification and transfer: The fat must be processed and purified before it is reinserted into your body.
 This filtration process removes impurities, making the fat perfectly safe and ready for implantation.